-Commitments of this nature must be supported by robust processes to remove or minimise the risk that a commitment will be entered into that is beyond an Agency's ability or authority to honour.
+Commitments of this nature must be supported by robust processes to remove or minimise the risk that a commitment will be entered into without appropriate authority, resulting in breach of an Agency's duties.
 The absence of proper consideration and management may result in risks arising that a commitment will not be clearly understood and appropriately addressed by an Agency.

 This Policy has been developed to encourage enhanced visibility and effective risk management of Instruments of Assurance to assist Agencies to protect the integrity of their financial management.
-This Policy is effective from 1 January 2018.
-It supersedes the previous version TPP 17-04.

-Rob Whitfield Secretary The Treasury
+Rob Whitfield Secretary NSW Treasury

-Treasury Ref: TPP17-08
+Treasury Ref: TPP17-04